Files / Iran

 Document Introduction

-This report aims to conduct an in-depth strategic and tactical feasibility assessment of whether and how the United States and Israel might replicate the model of "Operation Absolute Resolve," successfully executed against Venezuelan President Maduro in January 2026, and apply it to Iran.
+This report aims to conduct an in-depth strategic and tactical feasibility assessment regarding whether and how the United States and Israel could replicate the model of the "Operation Absolute Resolve" successfully executed against Venezuelan President Maduro in January 2026 and apply it to Iran.
 The study focuses on the critical time window from late 2025 to early 2026.
-The core issue is to assess the possibility, complex constraints, and potential consequences of a joint U.S.-Israeli surgical decapitation strike against Iran's supreme leadership.
+The core question lies in assessing the possibility, complex constraints, and potential consequences of a joint U.S.-Israeli surgical decapitation strike against Iran's top leadership.

-Based on the above foundational analysis, the report employs a competitive hypothesis analysis matrix to quantitatively assess the likelihood of four main action hypotheses, including: 1) Executing a Venezuela-style decapitation operation in the first quarter of 2026; 2) Conducting limited airstrikes against key targets without ground infiltration; 3) Maintaining high-pressure deterrence and supporting internal change; 4) Sustaining deterrence without direct military action.
-The analysis points out that Hypothesis 2 (limited airstrikes) is the most balanced and feasible under current conditions, while fully replicating the decapitation model (Hypothesis 1) has a lower probability (approximately 30%-45%), primarily constrained by Iran's robust air defense system, complex geography and command structure, potential intervention by major powers like Russia, and Iran's potential for devastating retaliation.
+Based on the above foundational analysis, the report employs a Competitive Hypothesis Analysis Matrix to quantitatively assess the likelihood of four main operational hypotheses, including: 1) Executing a Venezuela-style decapitation operation in the first quarter of 2026; 2) Conducting limited airstrikes on key targets without ground infiltration; 3) Maintaining high-pressure deterrence and supporting internal change; 4) Sustaining deterrence without direct military action.
+The analysis indicates that Hypothesis 2 (limited airstrikes) is the most balanced and feasible under current conditions, while fully replicating the decapitation model (Hypothesis 1) has a lower probability (approximately 30%-45%), primarily constrained by Iran's robust air defense system, complex geography and command structure, potential intervention by major powers like Russia, and Iran's potential for devastating retaliation.

-To deepen understanding further, the report conducted Red Team/Blue Team scenario simulations.
-The Red Team (from Iran's perspective) simulated how Iran might anticipate the U.S.-Israeli action window, analyze potential infiltration routes, and design secure hideouts and emergency succession plans for the Supreme Leader.
-The Blue Team (from the U.S.-Israeli perspective) focused on exploring how to suppress Iran's multi-layered air defense, exploit potential chaos from leadership transitions, and maintain operational surprise.
-Based on these simulations, the report constructed four specific scenarios: Scenario One (Baseline Scenario) involves limited airstrikes and indirect decapitation; Scenario Two involves Iran initiating a preemptive strike leading to full-scale conflict; Scenario Three involves the peaceful internal collapse of the Iranian regime; Scenario Four (Black Swan Scenario) involves direct Russian military intervention.
+To deepen understanding, the report conducted Red Team/Blue Team scenario simulations.
+The Red Team (from Iran's perspective) simulated how Iran might anticipate the U.S.-Israeli operational time window, analyze potential infiltration routes, and design secure hideouts and emergency succession plans for the Supreme Leader.
+The Blue Team (from the U.S.-Israeli perspective) focused on exploring how to suppress Iran's multi-layered air defenses, exploit potential chaos triggered by leadership transition, and maintain operational surprise.
+Based on these simulations, the report constructed four specific scenarios: Scenario One (Baseline Scenario) involves limited airstrikes and indirect decapitation; Scenario Two involves Iran launching a preemptive strike triggering full-scale conflict; Scenario Three involves the peaceful internal collapse of the Iranian regime; Scenario Four (Black Swan Scenario) involves direct Russian military intervention.
 The report assesses that Scenario One (limited escalation) is the most likely to occur, while Scenario Two (full-scale war), though low in probability, would be extremely destructive.

-Finally, the report developed a 30-day sustained monitoring plan, listing key observation indicators that might indicate impending war (IOC) versus those merely showing deterrence (IOW), and identified current intelligence gaps (such as the movement of the U.S. second aircraft carrier, the precise whereabouts of Khamenei, the delivery timeline of Russian S-400 systems, etc.).
-Simultaneously, the report proposed specific recommendations for improving the early warning system, including utilizing commercial satellites and AI monitoring, enhancing signals intelligence (SIGINT) reconnaissance, conducting social media sentiment analysis, and building human intelligence (HUMINT) networks.
+Finally, the report developed a 30-day sustained monitoring plan, listing key Indicators of Compromise (IOC) that might signal war and Indicators of Warning (IOW) that merely show deterrence.
+It also identifies current intelligence gaps (such as the movement of the U.S. second aircraft carrier, the precise whereabouts of Khamenei, the delivery timeline of Russian S-400 systems, etc.).
+Simultaneously, the report proposes specific recommendations for improving the early warning system, including utilizing commercial satellites and AI monitoring, enhancing signals intelligence (SIGINT) reconnaissance, conducting social media public opinion analysis, and building human intelligence (HUMINT) networks.